-When El Salvador made bitcoin legal tender, large companies like McDonald’s and Starbucks were able to quickly integrate Lightning payments using third-party software.
+When El Salvador made bitcoin legal tender, large companies like McDonald’s and Starbucks could quickly integrate Lightning payments using third-party software.

 NCR Corporation and other point-of-sale companies have expressed interest in becoming interoperable with the Lightning network.
-Square is a large point-of-sale software and equipment provider for small and medium-sized businesses, and their parent company Block Inc is one of the most pro-bitcoin companies around.
-Their Cash App already integrates with Lightning and they have multiple bitcoin-focused development units.
+Square is a large point-of-sale software and equipment provider for small and medium-sized businesses, and its parent company Block Inc is one of the most pro-Bitcoin companies.
+Their Cash App already integrates with Lightning, and they have multiple Bitcoin-focused development units.

-Over the next several years, I think it will be increasingly common to have Lightning as a payment method.
-Some merchants will convert to dollars immediately upon sale (which is easily implemented by many point-of-sale software providers), while some will choose to directly accept bitcoins over the network and keep them.
+Over the next several years, it will be increasingly common to have Lightning as a payment method.
+Some merchants will convert to dollars immediately upon sale (which is easily implemented by many point-of-sale software providers).
+At the same time, some will choose to directly accept Bitcoins over the network and keep them.

-For a couple years now, there has been an increase in interest for using the Lightning network to transfer dollars or other currencies.
+For a couple years now, interest has increased in using the Lightning Network to transfer dollars or other currencies.

-The idea is that bitcoin is an increasingly liquid asset that trades in most large currencies.
-Someone can exchange dollars for bitcoin, send bitcoin over the Lightning network to another custodian in some other country, and then exchange back into dollars, all within a couple seconds.
-This allows someone to use the payments aspect of Lightning quite separately from using bitcoin the volatile asset.
+The idea is that Bitcoin is an increasingly liquid asset that trades in most large currencies.
+Someone can exchange dollars for Bitcoin, send Bitcoin over the Lightning Network to another custodian in some other country, and then exchange it back into dollars, all within a couple seconds.
+This allows someone to use Lightning’s payments aspect separately from Bitcoin, the volatile asset.

-This is a very cheap and fast way to send global payments, and businesses like Strike and Bottlepay have been making use of the network for these types of purposes.
-That fiat-to-bitcoin-to-fiat method can eliminate tax issues associated with Lightning payments for the end user, while making use of the fact that Lightning is more cost-efficient than most payment networks such as Visa and Mastercard.
+This is a very cheap and fast way to send global payments, and businesses like Strike and Bottlepay have been using the network for these purposes.
+That fiat-to-Bitcoin-to-fiat method can eliminate tax issues associated with Lightning payments for the end user while using the fact that Lightning is more cost-efficient than most payment networks, such as Visa and Mastercard.

-Due to the November 2021 Bitcoin soft fork upgrade called Taproot, the Bitcoin network and in particular the Lightning network can now theoretically be used to send other types of assets using something called the Taro protocol.
-The Taro protocol was announced in April 2022 by Lightning Labs and is in the process of being tested and eventually implemented.
+Due to the November 2021 Bitcoin soft fork upgrade called Taproot, the Bitcoin network, particularly the Lightning Network, can theoretically be used to send other types of assets using the Taro protocol.
+The Taro protocol was announced in April 2022 by Lightning Labs and is being tested and eventually implemented.

 For example, when this is active, a USD collateralized stablecoin asset can be issued, which can then be sent nearly instantly and nearly for free across the Lightning network.
-This means that a user can pay for things nearly instantly and nearly for free, in an asset with less volatility and that doesn’t trigger taxable events.
+This means that a user can pay for things nearly immediately and for free in an asset with less volatility that doesn’t trigger taxable events.